sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 #### 3. Provider acceptance

+The default product buying process in the Sharetribe Web Template uses an instant checkout, which means customer checkout and purchase acceptance are all triggered on the same customer action.
+In other words, provider acceptance is not necessary.
+However, it is possible to add the provider acceptance step to the product buying process as well.

-When a customer has requested to book a listing, a provider has 6 days to accept the booking until it expires automatically.
+In the default booking process, on the other hand, a provider has 6 days to accept the booking until it expires automatically.
 This timeline ensures that the Stripe preauthorization does not expire before the provider has the opportunity to accept or reject the booking.
 Once the